KennyPeanuts/CPOM_Flux/lab_notebook/analysis/Leaf_CN_analysis.md

 * Modified - 11 Aug 2016 - KF - added anova tests to the N and C mass

+* Modified - 16 Aug 2016 - KF - analyze C and N correlation in the sediments

 ## Purpose

 This code creates calculated variables for the C:N data from the Leached Litter experiment and evaluates differences in the treatments